 And we encourage partnering with interfaith or other community partners for even broader voter engagement impact!

-If you would like to host a civic engagement training or learn more about this campaign, please contact us at firstname.lastname@example.org.
+If you would like to learn more about this campaign, please contact us at firstname.lastname@example.org.

 Why this issue is important for our state?